semilogxDefine

 Create a vector of logarithmically spaced x-coordinates and two vectors of y-coordinates.
 Then plot two lines by passing comma-separated x-y pairs to

-.
-Display a legend by calling thelegend
+semilogx.
+Display a legend by calling thelegendfunction.

 When you specify only one coordinate vector,